BenjaminBlauch/aquarium-simulator/README.md

 # aquarium-simulator

+Created and Illustrated by Benjamin Blauch.

 A simulated aquarium run in HTML using JavaScript.
+Creatures will follow random movement patterns within pre-written limits.

-Use numbers keys 1-7 to add unique creatures, or hold space and press the respective number to remove extras.
+Use the number keys 1-7 to add a different creature into the environment.
+To remove a creature, hold the space bar and press the corresponding number of the respective creature you want to remove.